aleleio/teambuilding-games/games/do-it-your-own-way.md

 # Do It Your Own Way

 ## Description
 To be played after the first round of name games.
-The group sits in a circle\nwith eyes closed.
-Starting with the facilitator, everybody has to say their name in\na way their prefer: whispering, shouting, murmuring, singing etc. Then the\ngroup is to repeat the name of the person in the same way.
+The group sits in a circle with eyes closed.
+Starting with the facilitator, everybody has to say their name in a way their prefer: whispering, shouting, murmuring, singing etc. Then the group is to repeat the name of the person in the same way.